 Jurisdictions that rely on non-vacant sites to accommodate more than 50 percent of the lower-income RHNA must include substantial evidence that the existing use on each non-vacant site in the inventory will not create an impediment to development during the planning period (Government Code Section 65583.2(g)(2)).
-After accounting for capacity in approved projects, on vacant sites, and projected accessory dwelling units (ADUs), the sites inventory relies on non-vacant sites to meet only 18 percent of the lower-income RHNA.
+After accounting for capacity in approved projects, on vacant sites, and projected accessory dwelling units (ADUs), the sites inventory relies on non-vacant sites to meet only 22 percent of the lower-income RHNA.
 The non-vacant sites included in this Housing Element sites inventory have been vetted through a site-by-site analysis to only include sites deemed to have a great potential for redevelopment during the planning period.
-The sites generally fall into the following categories:
+The sites generally fall into five categories7, which are described in more detail below.